 In the realms of ‘classic’ Doctor Who there is the notion of the ‘big five’ classic Doctor Who monsters, these being (in order in appearance) the Daleks, Cybermen, Yeti, Ice Warriors, and Sontarans.
 These monsters made their first appearance in Seasons 1, 4, 5, 5, and 11 respectively.
 While it’s debatable whether these are the best five monsters in the whole of classic Who is up to the individual, but there is one thing they all have in common….
 They all made multiple appearances in the series, and that is perhaps the main reason why, for instance, the Ice Warriors became indelible, and eventually made their way into nu-Who.

-Originally Terror of the Zygons was intended to finish Tom Baker’s first season (12) but was held back to begin the all-time classic 13th.
+Originally, Terror of the Zygons was intended to finish Tom Baker’s first season (12) but was held back to begin the all-time classic 13th.
 That’s the reason Harry left the Tardis at the end of the story, though he would be back later in the season.
 The Zygons will be back in November 2013.
-It’s been too long. — DSW
+It’s been too long. — David

 #17 Next week…